thymikee/jest-preset-angular/website/versioned_docs/version-8.x/getting-started/installation.md

 #### Global mocks

 `jest-preset-angular` uses `JSDOM` which is different from normal browsers.
-You might need some global browser mocks to stimulate the behaviors of real browsers in `JSDOM`.
+You might need some global browser mocks to simulate the behaviors of real browsers in `JSDOM`.
 To add global mocks, you can do the following:

 - Create a file `jest-global-mocks.ts` to your root project.
 - Import it in your global setup file: